datracka/sleepdiary.io-deployment/README.md

 You need to have already installed docker https://docs.docker.com/engine/installation/

 Check that ports 80, 8000 and 5432 and not already busy.
-If it is so run,

 If you don't have one .env already rename the `.env.example` to `.env`

+Run:

 - `$ docker-compose build --no-cache`
 - `$ docker-compose up -d`